 Most of the errors associated with serachfilterhost.exe occur during windows startup or when running a specific program.
 Some of the common errors include “SearchFilterHost.exe Application Error.”, “Cannot find SearchFilterHost.exe.”, “SearchFilterHost.exe is not a valid Win32 application”, and “SearchFilterHost.exe is not running.

 The serachfilterhost problems can primarily arise due to virus or malware infection.
-Other reasons that attribute to these errors are
+Other reasons that contribute to these errors are

-- Corruption of search filter host file, Windows OS files or applications by the virus.
+- Corruption of search filter host files, Windows OS files or applications by the virus.

 - Incomplete installation of the Windows operating system

 - Windows Registry Keys associated with Windows OS or serachfilterhost.exe have been corrupted.